Portland Pilots to face Stanford Cardinal on the road

 Stanford, California; Monday, 10 p.m.
 EST

-BOTTOM LINE: Portland travels to Stanford for a Division 1 Division matchup Monday.
+BOTTOM LINE: Portland faces Stanford for a Division 1 Division matchup Monday.

-The Cardinal have gone 4-1 at home.
-Stanford is 5-1 when it turns the ball over less than its opponents and averages 9.4 turnovers per game.
+The Cardinal have gone 4-1 in home games.
+Stanford has a 1-0 record in games decided by less than 4 points.

-The Pilots are 0-1 on the road.
-Portland is second in the WCC scoring 83.5 points per game and is shooting 50.9%.
+The Pilots have gone 0-1 away from home.
+Portland ranks sixth in the WCC with 34.8 rebounds per game led by Joel Foxwell averaging 5.4.

-Stanford’s average of 8.6 made 3-pointers per game is 1.4 fewer made shots on average than the 10.0 per game Portland gives up.
-Portland has shot at a 50.9% clip from the field this season, 5.0 percentage points above the 45.9% shooting opponents of Stanford have averaged.
+Stanford is shooting 42.4% from the field this season, 0.7 percentage points higher than the 41.7% Portland allows to opponents.
+Portland averages 6.1 made 3-pointers per game this season, 0.9 fewer makes per game than Stanford allows.

-TOP PERFORMERS: Ebuka Okorie is shooting 46.3% and averaging 23.0 points for the Cardinal.
+TOP PERFORMERS: Ebuka Okorie is scoring 23.0 points per game and averaging 3.9 rebounds for the Cardinal.
 Benny Gealer is averaging 2.4 made 3-pointers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.